We Asked, You Said, We Did

 You said

-Three valid responses were received to the online consultation, each of which were within the consultation delivery area.
+29 responses were received to the online consultation.
+All were within the consultation delivery area.

-We also carried out a paper consultation to residents in the area covered by the 20mph speed limit - 291 letters were delivered.
+We also carried out a paper consultation to residents in the area covered by the 20mph zone.

 We did

-As a result of the support of the proposal, the City Mayor has approved the implementation of the scheme which is scheduled to come into force in Spring 2021.
+As a result of the support of the proposal, the Deputy City Mayor for Climate, Economy and Culture has approved the implementation of the scheme which is scheduled to come into force in Spring 2024.

 We asked